emberjs/data/guides/index.md

 const { content } = await store.request(getUser('1')); // [!code focus]
 ```

-We pair this with [reactive control flow](./concepts/reactive-control-flow.md) to give apps the ability to declaratively derive states with safety.

 ## Build Quickly and Robustly with Reactive Control Flow {#reactive-control-flow}

 ```glimmer-ts